 - Alumni events and resources to keep cohorts connected

 California EPFP is supported by the State of California and generous grants from The Rosalinde and Arthur Gilbert Foundation, The William and Flora Hewlett Foundation, and the College Futures Foundation.

 Visit our website to learn more about California EPFP and how to be part of the next cohort.

 We believe that all of us in the CSU have power to create more equitable opportunities for student learning, engagement, progression, and success.
 The Network brings people together from across the CSU system to build knowledge, develop relationships, and take action to advance opportunities and outcomes for students.
 We place students, their educational journeys, and their goals for education and career at the center of our work.

 We create spaces for middle leaders in the CSU—that is, faculty, staff, and administrators who work with students, often without a formal leadership title—to collaborate, experiment, and share evidence with each other.
-This year’s activities include:
+The Network’s activities include: